 For us, involvement means:

-- Enabling the people we support to shape their own support, exercise more control over their lives and experience greater levels of inclusion, independence and choice.
+- Enabling the people we support to shape your own support, exercising more control over your lives and experiencing greater levels of inclusion, independence and choice.
 We achieve this through our Fusion Model of Support in action.

-- Providing good opportunities for the people we support to shape our services and the organisation, drawing on their own experiences to inform what we do and continue to drive quality improvement and the best life possible.
-We do this by involving the people we support in the recruitment and development of our staff and volunteers, through our local and national speak out groups – ‘Voices to be Heard’, through feedback and consultations, and by working alongside the people we support on fundraising events and initiatives.
+- Providing good opportunities for the people we support to shape our services and the organisation, drawing on your own experiences to inform what we do and continuing to drive quality improvement to live the best lives possible.
+We do this by involving the people we support in the recruitment and development of our staff and volunteers.
+Through our local and national speak out groups – ‘Voices to be Heard’ Through feedback and consultations.
+And, by working alongside the people we support on fundraising events and initiatives.

-- Strengthening the voices of the people we support to play a central role in our campaigns and policy work so that they can influence decision makers both locally and nationally.
-Our speak out group for the people we support, Voices to be Heard, has played a central role in our Walk in our shoes and It doesn’t add up campaigns, in our responses to government consultations and discussions with Ministers, and on an international stage by giving evidence to the United Nations on the review of the UK government on their progress towards implementing the Convention for the Rights of People with Disabilities.
+- Strengthening the voices of the people we support to play a central role in our campaigns and policy work, so that you can influence decision makers both locally and nationally.
+Our speak out group for the people we support, Voices to be Heard, has played a central role in our Walk in Our Shoes Network.
+In our responses to government consultations and in discussions with Ministers.
+On an international stage by giving evidence to the United Nations on the review of the UK government on their progress towards implementing the Convention for the Rights of People with Disabilities.

-- Supporting opportunities for self empowerment so that involvement is led by people with learning disabilities as much as possible.
+- Supporting opportunities for self empowerment so involvement is led by learning disabled people as much as possible.

-Our approach gives the people we support an opportunity to be involved at every level; in their own life, at Hft, and in the community.
+Our approach gives the people we support an opportunity to be involved at every level; in your own life, at Hft, and in the community.